Mention the phrase “church growth” and you’ll hear a variety of opinions.

 That’s specific and understandable.
 It requires a timeline and a budget.

-They can push everything toward it.
-And when it's accomplished, they can say “mission accomplished” and ask, “What's next?”
+And they can push everything toward it.
+And when they accomplish it they can say “mission accomplished” and ask “What’s next?”

-NASA's mission is in service of their higher purpose.
+NASA’s mission is in service of their greater purpose.

 And your church needs a current mission that will push you on toward your ultimate purpose.